 With an ANZ Rewards credit card, you earn reward points for every dollar spent on eligible purchases.
 You can earn points on most everyday purchases except for cash advances and cash equivalent transactions, balance transfers, gambling, certain bills and government payments.
 The number of reward points you earn per dollar spent depends on your card and its earn rate.
 You can choose either Visa or American Express for your ANZ Rewards credit card and both options earn points at different rates.
 You can compare the earn rates and how many points you can collect with your Visa or American Express card below.

 A new offer of 25,000 bonus points when you spend $2,500 in the first 3 months

 A new offer of 50,000 Reward Points when you spend $2,500 on purchases within the first 3 months.

 - ANZ Rewards Black Credit Card

-From flights to accommodation, you could cover the cost of your entire holiday with your ANZ Rewards.
+- Travel.
+From flights to accommodation, car rentals and even travel accessories, you could pay for your entire holiday with ANZ Reward Points alone.

-You can transfer your ANZ Rewards to Virgin Australia Velocity Points, Air New Zealand Airpoints Dollars, Singapore Airlines KrisFlyer Miles or Cathay Pacific Asia Miles.
-None of these has a 1:1 exchange rate though and minimum transfer amounts apply.
+- Frequent flyer.
+You can convert your ANZ Reward Points to Virgin Australia Velocity Points, Air New Zealand Airpoints Dollars, Singapore Airlines KrisFlyer Miles or Cathay Pacific Asia Miles.
+Minimum transfer amounts may apply at the following rates: